ElTinmar/HardwareAcceleration/install_opencv_with_cuda.md

 ```

 * Download and compile ffmpeg: you need to use shared libraries (--enable-shared --enable-pic) to use with opencv
+*
+NOTE:
+When the configure script of FFmpeg 4 checks nvcc, it uses compute
+capability of 30 (3.0) by default.
+CUDA 11, however, does not support
+compute capability 30.

 ```
+$ export ccap=75
 $ cd ~/ffmpeg_sources
 $ git clone https://github.com/FFmpeg/FFmpeg.git
 $ cd FFmpeg